22 Apr Public Schools on Sydney’s North Shore

 Public schools on Sydney’s North Shore are among the most sought-after in the state, drawing families to the area for their academic results, strong communities and broad co-curricular offerings.
 Funded and operated by the NSW Government, public schools provide free education from Kindergarten through Year 12, following the NSW Department of Education curriculum.

-The North Shore is particularly well served by its public schools, from highly regarded primary schools in suburbs like Mosman, Cremorne and North Sydney in the Lower North Shore, to sought-after schools in Killara, Turramurra and St Ives further north.
-It is one of the reasons the area is so consistently popular with families.
+For families with young children, school zoning is often one of the first things that shapes a property search on the North Shore — and with good reason.
+The area is unusually well served by its public schools, from highly regarded primary schools in suburbs like Mosman, Cremorne and North Sydney in the Lower North Shore, to sought-after schools in Killara, Turramurra and St Ives further north.
+Several of these primary schools also offer Opportunity Classes, giving families access to a selective academic pathway from Year 5 without leaving the public system.
+It is one of the reasons the North Shore remains so consistently popular with families, and why understanding catchment zones is an important part of buying property here.

 NSW public high schools fall into two categories: selective and comprehensive.
 Selective schools — such as North Sydney Boys High, North Sydney Girls High and Normanhurst Boys High — admit students based on a competitive entrance exam, with places awarded on academic merit regardless of where a student lives.
 Comprehensive schools admit all students within their local catchment zone, with no academic testing required for entry.
 Many comprehensive high schools on the North Shore are highly regarded, reflecting the strong communities in which they sit.